Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Setup and Survey of Existing Mechanisms

-There are three prominent mechanisms for peer selection that appear in the literature. \begin{description}[itemsep=0.1cm,leftmargin=0.25cm] \item[Vanilla:] Select the $k$ agents with highest total value based on their reviews by other agents (as done today, for example, in many scientific conferences).
+\begin{description}[itemsep=0.1cm,leftmargin=0.25cm] \item[Vanilla:] Select the $k$ agents with the highest total value based on their reviews by other agents (as done today, for example, in many scientific conferences).
 Vanilla is not strategyproof; unselected agents have an incentive to lower their reported valuations of selected agents. \item[Partition:] Divide the agents into ${\ell}$ clusters and select a preset number of agents from each cluster, typically $k/\ell$ (rounded in some way if $k/\ell$ is not an integer), according to the valuations of the agents \emph{not} in that cluster.
 This class of mechanisms is a straightforward generalization of the Partition mechanism \citep{AFPT11a,FeKl14a} (and in an early version of \citet{KLMP15b}) which is strategyproof. \item[Credible Subset \cite{KLMP15b}:] Let $T$ be the set of agents who have the top $k$ scores, as in Vanilla.
 Let $P$ be the set of agents who do not have the top $k$ scores but will make it to the top $k$ if they do not contribute any score to other agents (hence $|P|\leq m$).
 With probability $(k+|P|)/(k+m)$, Credible Subset selects a set of $k$ agents uniformly at random from $T\cup P$, and with probability $1-(k+|P|)/(k+m)$, it selects no one.
 The mechanism is strategyproof.

+\end{description} There are a number of other mechanisms that are tailor-made for $k=1$ and when agents only mark approval of a subset of agents: Partition~\citep{HoMo13a}; Permutation~\citep{FeKl14a}; and Slicing~\citep{BNV14a}.
+When designing our mechanism, we were inspired by mechanisms for dividing a \emph{continuous resource} from the economics literature~\cite{CMT08a,TiPl08a}.
+In particular, we use ideas from the following mechanism.